top of page

 Personal Items/Resources/Facilities

-MK will take the utmost care but will not be held responsible for the loss or damage of any personal belongings (including uniforms) brought by children to any programme.
-Any loss or damage to programme resources or facilities caused by a child will be the financial responsibility of the child’s parent/caregiver to replace or repair.
+Magnificent Kids will take the utmost care but will not be held responsible for the loss or damage of any personal belongings (including school uniforms) brought by children to any Magnificent Kids programme.

-Respect Of Staff At MK we care about and work hard to provide exceptional programmes for all children who attend our programmes.
+At Magnificent Kids, we care about and work hard to provide exceptional programmes for all children who attend our programmes.
 We treat children, families and everyone in our community with the utmost respect.
-Parents/caregivers are expected to model this behaviour by respecting all MK programmes and communicating with all staff and participants of our programmes in a respectful manner at all times.
-Any actions that may potentially damage the reputation of MK and abusive or aggressive behaviour of any kind are unacceptable and may result in your child being permanently excluded from all MK programmes.
+Parents/guardians are expected to model this behaviour by respecting all Magnificent Kids programmes and communicating with all staff and participants of our programmes respectfully at all times.

 https://www.health.govt.nz/your-health/conditions-and-treatments/school-exclusion